kklausmeyer/birdsense/README.md

 ### Set up a schedule to run repo action
 GitHub repository can run the script on a fixed schedule, such as daily, weekly, or a specific day of the week/month.
 The scheduling is done by POSIX cron syntax.
 For more information, refer to the [GitHub Workflow Trigger Events - Schedule](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
 Use [crontab guru](https://crontab.guru) to help generate your cron syntax.
-Here is an example of every Monday morning at 8 AM (PT):
+Here is an example of every Monday morning at 8 AM (PT) in the actions.yml file under .github/workflows folder:
 ```
 on:
     schedule: